noeljbass/BastionXRayFirefox/README.md

 ## Overview

 Bastion X-Ray is a Firefox extension that allows you to access paywalled articles through the Wayback Machine.

+The extension can be found and downloaded easily from Firefox add-ons store: https://addons.mozilla.org/en-US/android/addon/bastion-x-ray/

+For the Chrome version of this extension, go to https://github.com/noeljbass/BastionXRay

 This README will guide you through the process of downloading the ZIP repository and running the extension locally in your Firefox browser.
-For the Chrome version of this extension, go to https://github.com/noeljbass/BastionXRay

 ## Prerequisites